Joseph Johnson (South Carolina mayor)

 Joseph Johnson (1776–1862) was the twenty-seventh mayor of Charleston, South Carolina, serving two terms from 1825 to 1827.
 He was re-elected to his second term on September 4, 1826.
 He also was the president of the Branch Bank of the United States from 1818 until its close and authored a work titled "Traditions of South Carolina."
-Johnson died on October 6, 1862, in Pineville, South Carolina and is buried at St. Philips Episcopal Church in Charleston.
+Johnson died on October 6, 1862, in Pineville, South Carolina.
 In his youth he operated the leading drug store in Charleston.